 There you can browse a variety of legal assistance information, fill out a legal worksheet and provide feedback on our services.

 Walk-in Legal Assistance (All matters other than wills): Tuesday from 9 to 10:30 a.m.
 Wills: Appointments are on a first come, first served basis.
 Deployers have priority.
-Expect to set aside the entire afternoon/morning as the will signing ceremony will be after that last appointment (approximately 1530 on Wednesdays and 1130 on Thursdays).
-Please go to https://aflegalassistance.law.af.mil prior to your appointment to complete a will worksheet.
-Bring your ticket number with you to your appointment and we will be able to retrieve your completed worksheet.
+Expect to set aside the entire afternoon/morning as the will signing ceremony will be after that last appointment (approximately 3:30 p.m. on Wednesdays and 11:30 a.m. on Thursdays

 Appointments (wills only): Wednesday from 1 to 3 p.m. or Thursday from 9 to 11 a.m.

 NOTE - the legal office is CLOSED every Friday and 2nd Thursday of the month for Wing Training, and no legal services are provided those days.

 The legal office will also be closed 20th and 21st for an inspection.

 ***** Due to mission requirements legal assistance may be cancelled without notice.
 ALWAYS CALL our office prior to showing up to avoid any inconvenience.
 We appreciate your understanding with this matter.